 - a beautiful and calming place to enjoy

-A wonderful resource for ponds on a homestead or permaculture farm is one of my favorite books The Bio-Integrated Farm, With tons of examples math formulas and more on how to exactly install your own pond for maximum benefit.
+A wonderful resource for ponds on a homestead or permaculture farm is one of my favorite books The Bio-Integrated Farm, with tons of examples math formulas and all, and more on how to exactly install your own pond for maximum benefit.

 3. Beyond Store Bought Feed

 Ever find yourself thinking thoughts like; Man feeding these chickens gets mighty expensive!
 Or what’s in this little pellet anyway?
 Yeah, I know me too.

 Luckily that’s where permaculture and its concept of sustainability come in handy.
 Chickens can be fed in a more sustainable way.
 Things that can be easily grown or produced or saved for chicken feed:

 This is by no means an extensive list but rather a place to start.
 If 100% sustainability is your goal check out how feeding chickens can be done on the cheap and in a much more sustainable way!

 The most simple definition of Aquaponics is the combination of aquaculture (raising fish) and hydroponics (the soil-less growing of plants) that grows fish and plants together in one integrated system.
 The fish waste provides an organic food source for the plants, and the plants naturally filter the water for the fish ~ The Aquaponic Source